RMLio/implementation-process-pipeline/README.md

       ![Screenshot of a green button that says "Commit changes"](img/commit-changes.png)

 ### Updating data in an Excel file

+Note that adding data to this repository makes the data public and the data will have [this license](LICENSE).

 1. Download the Excel file that you want to update:
     1. Browse to Excel file that you want to update.